Research on mental health beliefs and behaviors

 Research on gender beliefs

-In collaborative research conducted through the VMWare Women’s Leadership Innovation Lab, I explore how young adults’ gender beliefs are informed by cultural ideas of individualism and agency and contribute to persistent gender inequality by directing young adults away from structural solutions.
-The project, which uses longitudinal interview and survey data, is still ongoing and findings have been published in Social Problems and Sociological Perspectives.
+In collaborative research conducted with Emily Carian, we explore how young adults’ gender beliefs are informed by cultural ideas of individualism and agency and contribute to persistent gender inequality by directing young adults away from structural solutions.
+The project, which uses longitudinal interview and survey data, is ongoing.

 - Baralt, Lori, Emily K. Carian, Amy L. Johnson, Sojung Lim, and Soo-Yeon Yoon.
 2020.
 “Millennials and Gender in an Era of Growing Inequality.”
 Sociological Perspectives 63(3):452–60.